micbelgique/CustomVisionTool/README.md

 ## How to use the tool

+### Use It with an online model

 ![Settings Part](https://github.com/micbelgique/CustomVisionTool/blob/develop/pictures/settings.png)
 You need to put your endpoint and key of customvision inside the settings part and after this, just click on the save button.
 ![Scan Part](https://github.com/micbelgique/CustomVisionTool/blob/develop/pictures/scanner.png)
 After the save button clicked, you will be redirect inside the scanner part.
 There you can use the camera of your computer to detect things from your model.

+### Use It with an offline

+You need to click on working locally and to put the url of your models exported on Custom Vision app.
+You will need to put your label and the model.